Streetcar Feasibility Study

 - Identify corridors that best meet the goals identified in the City's Comprehensive Plan

 - Prioritize potential initial segments for streetcar investment

 These goals are being addressed through a three phase evaluation of potential corridors.

 This map shows the City's proposed long-term streetcar network for Saint Paul, and are the end result of Phase 2 of this study (see below for details on the different phases).

 How was this network identified?
 What are the next steps?

 Many corridors across all neighborhoods are being studied.
 The evaluation process

-will identify a network of corridors that makes sense for Saint Paul, and prioritize potential "starter segments" for initial investment.
+identifies a network of corridors that makes sense for Saint Paul, and prioritizes potential "starter segments" for initial investment.

 Phase 1: Corridor Screenings